 Start the creation of a multi duration custom rate by clicking on the Add Rate button on the Custom Rates page.
 This opens the Duration Rate modal.

 Duration rates are calculated as single duration by default.
 Toggle on the Apply Multi Duration setting to have the calculation based on multiple rates over the duration of the booking.

 Start your new custom rate by giving it a unique Name e.g. Long Term Rental Rates - Extended Stay

 Select the date range for the rate schedule.
-By default, the start date is today's date and the end date is empty, meaning the rate is Always available.
-You can optionally +Add an End Date, but a start date is required.
+By default, the start date is today's date, and the end date is empty, meaning the rate is Always available.
+Optionally +Add an End Date, but a start date is required.